Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Desember 2024 13.37.50 UTC
+- WIB: Senin, 16 Desember 2024 14.26.49 UTC
-- WITA: Senin, 16 Desember 2024 14.37.50 UTC
+- WITA: Senin, 16 Desember 2024 15.26.49 UTC
-- WIT: Senin, 16 Desember 2024 15.37.50 UTC
+- WIT: Senin, 16 Desember 2024 16.26.49 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: nature
+Kategori: technology